Siamese Foundation Models for Crystal Structure Prediction: Results

 \subsection{Accurate Crystal Structure Prediction through the Finetuned DAO-G}

 We finetune and evaluate DAO-G on two well-recognized benchmarks for studying CSP: MP-20 (with 45,231 crystals) and MPTS-52 (with 40,476 crystals)~\cite{jain2013_mp_dataset}.
 Both datasets are derived from the Materials Project (MP), but they differ in complexity; MP-20 limits the number of atoms per crystal to 20, while MPTS-52 extends this to up to 52, encompassing more intricate and diverse structures.
 Following DiffCSP~\cite{jiao2024diffcsp}, we utilize the same train/validation/test splits: 27136/9047/9046 for MP-20 and 27380/5000/8096 for MPTS-52, and adopt Match-Rate (MR) and Root-Mean-Square-Error (RMSE) as evaluation metrics.
-For each reference structure in test time, we report the best MR and RMSE among 1-shot and 20-shot samples generated by DAO-G. We choose the following SOTA methods for comparisons: (1) energy-based model P-cG-SchNet~\cite{gebauer2022pcg}; (2) VAE-based model CDVAE~\cite{xie2022cdvae}; (3) diffusion-based models, including DiffCSP~\cite{jiao2024diffcsp}, EquiCSP~\cite{lin2024equicsp}; (4) flow-based models, such as FlowMM~\cite{miller2024flowmm} and CrystalFlow~\cite{luo2024crystalflow}.
-While MatterGen~\cite{zeni2023mattergen} could be modified and adapted for the CSP task here, we exclude it from our comparisons due to data leakage between its pretraining data and the test datasets.
+For each reference structure in test time, we report the best MR and RMSE of 1-shot generation.
+We choose the following SOTA methods for comparisons: (1) VAE-based model CDVAE~\cite{xie2022cdvae}; (2) diffusion-based models, including DiffCSP~\cite{jiao2024diffcsp}, EquiCSP~\cite{lin2024equicsp} and MatterGen~\cite{zeni2023mattergen}; (3) flow-based model, FlowMM~\cite{miller2024flowmm}.
+We further conducted experiments by pretraining the baseline algorithms with the same CrysDB data (hyperparameter settings see \cref{sec:csp_baseline_hparams}).
+Our implementation includes the competitively performing, open-sourced baseline models DiffCSP~\cite{jiao2024diffcsp} and FlowMM~\cite{miller2024flowmm}.
+These models share a nearly identical denoising architecture, though FlowMM utilizes a more advanced generative method (flow matching vs. diffusion).
+Our proposed DAO method adopts diffusion which is the same generative method used by DiffCSP, but DAO incorporates a more powerful Transformer-based denoising model, \emph{i.e.} Crysformer.
+To ensure a fair comparison, we scaled these baseline models to a parameter size comparable to Crysformer, resulting in the DiffCSP-large and FlowMM-large variants.
+MatterGen~\cite{zeni2023mattergen} is a pretrained model specifically designed for de novo generation (DNG) and can also be adapted for crystal structure prediction (CSP).
+The publicly released version was trained on a non-deduplicated version of the Materials Project dataset~\cite{jain2013_mp_dataset}.
+To ensure a fair comparison, we re-implement and pretrain MatterGen using the authors' official code, while scaling the model to match our own in size.
+Further analysis and comparison with MatterGen are presented in \cref{sec:dao_vs_mattergen}.
 To the best of our knowledge, our models are the first foundation models evaluated on these two benchmarks, leveraging the pretrain-finetune paradigm for learning from crystal structures.
 Notably, both DAO-G and DAO-P used in this section are pretrained on the deduplicated CrysDB.